Pirates to wear No. 21 on Sept. 9 to honor Roberto Clemente

 PITTSBURGH (AP) — Roberto Clemente’s legacy in Pittsburgh and his native Puerto Rico is secure.
 The club the Hall of Fame outfielder spent two decades playing for is trying to ensure that legacy — both on and off the field — is acknowledged regularly by the masses.

-The team announced Tuesday that all players and coaches will wear Clemente’s No. 21 when the Pirates host the Chicago White Sox on Sept.
-9. It’s a move Clemente’s family and the organization hope is a step toward having Major League Baseball retire his number as it did with Jackie Robinson’s No. 47 in 1997, a half-century after Robinson broke MLB’s color barrier.
+The team announced Tuesday that all Pittsburgh players and coaches will wear Clemente’s No. 21 when the Pirates host the Chicago White Sox on Sept.
+9 at PNC Park, where there’s a statue honoring him outside the stadium and a bridge named for him beyond the outfield wall.

+It’s a move Clemente’s family and the organization hope is a step toward having Major League Baseball retire his number as it did with Jackie Robinson’s No. 42 in 1997, a half-century after Robinson broke MLB’s color barrier.

 “I feel that this is just the beginning,” said Luis Clemente, the second of Clemente’s three sons.
 “That’s why it’s so important.
 It’s so exciting that it happened, that it was approved.
 It is a platform to continue to grow on it.
 So we’re very happy and thankful to MLB also for this.”